risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-trial.md

 To use S3 as the storage backend, configure your AWS credential information in `/docker/aws.env`.

 To use S3-compatible storage options like Tencent Cloud COS, you need to configure the endpoint via the `RW_S3_ENDPOINT` parameter in `/docker/aws.env`.
+Don't include the bucket name in the endpoint.

 In `docker-compose-with-s3.yml`, specify the bucket name via the `hummock+s3` parameter.